juliazimmerman/interferometry/README.md

 ```

-## Running the simulation
+## Running run_sim.py for visibility output
-The simulation currently has a sample set of data to return a visibility.
+The simulation currently has a the set of data to return a set of frequency visibilities for geometric time delay analysis.
 The data is as follows in the details panel:

 <details>
 <summary>Example Data Set as in Program (Click to Expand)</summary>